EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

 ### astro.spec.extinction

 Extinction in band from E_{B-V} Package: astro.spec Description: Given the E_{B-V} and the wavelength or filter name calculate the extinction in magnitude.
+The program works in the 0.1-2 micron range.